 Testing in this suite focused on Error Messaging and Recovery in key areas of the system modified within this release.
-Verity Scan, Verity Relay and Verity Count were focused on in order to validate that the recoveries were adequate, the system and audit log's validity of content, and that any downstream process were not negatively affected by errors.
+Verity Scan, Verity Relay and Verity Count were focused on in order to validate that the recoveries were completed correctly, that the system and election audit logs recorded the recovery activities correctly, and that any downstream process were not negatively affected by errors.